 Will I see photos of my dresses being worn?

-I always ask for photos of the dresses being worn or distributed and have lots of photos on my blog.
+We always ask for photos of the dresses being worn or distributed and have lots of photos on my blog.
 However, it is not always possible to get photos for a variety of reasons e.g. sometimes dresses are left with local charities to distribute at a later date and sometimes it is just not appropriate to take photos.
-Any photos that I do receive are posted on my blog and the facebook page.
+Any photos that are received are posted on this blog and the facebook page.

 How much will it cost to post my dresses to you?